Career Opportunities

 Education

-- Aid in the teaching of farm-based school, after school programs, and public programs
+- Aid in the teaching of Saturday birthdays

 Qualifications & Essential Skills:

-- Able to lift 50 lbs., bend, stretch, stand for extended periods of time, climb stairs, twist, sit, walk, and/or run.
+- Must be able to lift 50 lbs, bend, stretch, and stand for extended periods of time, climb stairs, reach, twist, sit, walk, and/or run.

-- Experience handling, caring for, and teaching with farm animals or a willingness to learn
+- Experience with or interest in handling, caring for, and teaching with a variety of animals including reptiles, birds, and mammals.

-Please send resume and cover letter to (e-mail preferred)
+To apply: Please send a cover letter and resume to (e-mail preferred):

 Stamford Museum & Nature Center